center-for-threat-informed-defense/workshop/README.md

 # FIRST 2022 Threat-Informed Defense Workshop

-This repo was created for the FIRST Threat-Informed Defense workshop.
+This repository was created for the FIRST Threat-Informed Defense workshop.

 The workshop will start with the process of taking in new threat intel reports and identifying MITRE ATT&CK techniques.
 From there we will integrate the new techniques into the ATT&CK Workbench to allow us to centralize our ATT&CK-connected threat intel.
 We will model the intel to help us understand the full sequence of events described in the intel and develop and test approaches to mitigation.